 A. Because the current building, at only 3,739 square feet, is far too small to be able to continue to support the high standard of service the Library has consistently provided and to meet the diverse and ever- changing needs and interests of our residents.

 The Barrington Public Library has been located for the past 46 years, since 1973, at 105 Ramsdell Lane in a manufactured, metal building initially shared with the former Town Hall offices and Police Department.
 Since then, our population has quadrupled from approximately 2,000 residents to about 9,000 today.
 The rate of Barrington's population growth is more than twice that of the state as a whole and the NH Department of Energy and Planning expects it to reach over 10,600 by 2025.

 What's more, many of the materials in new formats and equipment (videos, DVDs, computers, copiers and the like) that are now squeezed into the building weren't even conceived of when the Library moved to the current location.
 Overall and most important, there isn't enough people space to offer a safe, welcoming, and comfortable experience for patrons.
 (Although The current building is grandfathered, it does not meet the standards of the Americans with Disabilities Act.)

 The new Library has been planned to meet the community’s needs for decades.
 A great deal of flexibility has been incorporated into the design to permit re-arrangement of the space as citizens’ needs, materials, technological and programming requirements may change over time.
 Importantly, a keen eye has been focused on choosing good quality, durable building materials.

-Moreover, the durable materials and energy-saving systems integrated into the building design will provide long-term durability, longevity, energy efficiency (with solar option), and maximum cost containment.
-We’re building a facility to last and be esthetically pleasing for multiple generations.
+Moreover, the quality, durable materials, and energy-saving systems integrated into the building design will provide long-term durability, longevity, energy efficiency (with solar option), and maximum cost containment.
+Our goal is to build a facility to last and be esthetically pleasing for multiple generations.